Element84/filmdrop-ui/README.md

 ### `npm run build`

-This builds using the env vars found in `.env`.
+This builds using the env vars found in `/public/config.json`.

 Builds the app for production to the `build` folder.